 Dr. Petra Rivera-Rideau

-Petra Rivera-Rideau is Associate Professor of American Studies at Wellesley College.
-She is the author of Remixing Reggaeton: The Cultural Politics of Race in Puerto Rico (Duke, 2015) and co-editor of Afro-Latin@s in Movement: Critical Approaches to Blackness and Transnationalism in the Americas.
+Petra Rivera-Rideau is Associate Professor and Chair of American Studies at Wellesley College.
+She is the author of Remixing Reggaeton: The Cultural Politics of Race in Puerto Rico (Duke, 2015) and Fitness Fiesta!
+Selling Latinx Culture through Zumba (Duke, 2024).
+She is also the co-editor of Afro-Latin@s in Movement: Critical Approaches to Blackness and Transnationalism in the Americas.
 Petra has published articles in journals such as Latino Studies, Identities, and Journal of Popular Music Studies.
 Her article “If I Were You: Tego Calderon’s Diasporic Interventions” published in Small Axe in 2018 won the inaugural Blanca Sivlestrini Prize for Best Article in Puerto Rican Studies from the Latin American Studies Association.
 Petra frequently appears in popular media such as NPR, Al Jazeera +, and The Atlantic, among others, and she has written for The Washington Post and PBS’s American Experience.
-She is currently working completing her second book, Fun, Fitness, Fiesta, about the commodification of Latin music and dance in the Zumba Fitness program.
+In 2025, she was named one of the ALX100, a recognition of the top 100 Latinx leaders in Massachusetts.
+She also received the Harvard Latina/o Alumni Alliance Latinx/e of the Year award for her contributions to studies of Puerto Rican culture and history.

 Carolina Acosta